mikesol/wall/docs/src/functions-3.md

 ## Dollars

-It is fitting that, when talking about a greedy protocol, we conclude with a discussion of the `$` sign.  `$` in Wall has a special meaning like `$`.
-It means "put parentheses around whatever comes after me until there are no more functions to invoke".
+It is fitting that, when talking about a greedy protocol, we conclude with a discussion of the `$` sign.  `$` in Wall means "suspend the current stack and open a new one until there is no function on the new stack anymore".

 ```
 w> \ 1 (\ 2 (\ 3 4))